programandoconro/ESP32-WROOM/README.md

         sleep(0.07);led.value(r)

-# We have a cool lamp with random lighting, we can chang de sleep time for different effects.
+# We have a cool lamp with random lighting, we can change the sleep time for different effects.

 Use Crl-x Crl-z to exit, you can close the shell and shoud keep running code on device.